-If you’re a back sleeper, then you are a rare breed — most sleep studies estimate that back sleepers account for only 10% of all sleepers.
-If this is your natural sleep position, you’re in luck.
+If you’re a back sleeper, you’re a rare breed — most sleep studies estimate that back sleepers account for only 10 percent of all sleepers.
+If this is your natural sleep position, you’re in luck, though!
 Sleeping on your back is considered by many sleep experts to be the most beneficial position for back and spinal health, and helps promote healthy circulation throughout the body during sleep.
-The benefits of back sleeping are so widely known that many sleep experts even suggest that people who experience back and neck pain to try sleeping on their back instead!
+The benefits of back sleeping are so widely known that many sleep experts even suggest that people who experience back and neck pain try sleeping on their back instead!

 While there are plenty of sleep tips that apply for just about anyone who needs some quality shut-eye, there are a few extra tips to help you snooze soundly as a back sleeper.
 Next time you’re tucking in for the night, consider these helpful tricks to getting more restful and restorative sleep on your back!

 Sleep with your head and shoulders slightly elevated.

 As a back sleeper, you need the right amount of support for your neck and head when you sleep.
 That’s because back sleepers are more likely than other types of sleepers to experience acid reflux.
 By ensuring that your head is positioned above your esophagus and stomach, you can help reduce the chance of food and acid creeping back up your throat.